Severn WLD™ Support FAQs

 How do I remove an installed Severn WLD?

-If you want to remove an attached Severn WLD, we advise either twisting the entire enclosure whilst closed until the adhesive loosens or prising off the surface with a small flat head screwdriver.
+If you want to remove an attached Severn WLD, we advise either twisting the entire enclosure while closed until the adhesive loosens, or prising off the surface with a small flat head screwdriver.
 The adhesive on the device is quite strong, so be careful not to damage the surface it is stuck on.

 Why is the sensor still reading as positive even though there is no water on the sensor?